meme-team-6/househodl/contracts/househodl/docs/MasterTransactionManager-Frontend-API.md

 **Parameters:**
 - `params.initialUser`: Address of the hodl creator (must be msg.sender)
-- `params.initialUserEid`: Endpoint ID of the creator's chain
+- `params.initialUserChainId`: Endpoint ID of the creator's chain

 **Returns:** `HodlCreated` struct with the new hodl ID